FlipperMCE/firmware/README.md

 CardSize=8
 ```

+## Known issues

+### wii will not recognize the card as memory card

+Within the wii System Menu, the card may occasionally not be recognized.
+If this happens please try the following things:

+- Close and re-open Gamecube Cardbrowser
+- Switch the mounted card using the buttons on FlipperMCE
+- Re-Plug FlipperMCE

 ## Special Thanks to...

+- **Vapor, rippenbiest, Mancloud**: for beta testing ❤️
+- **@gameBitfunx**: for PCB design, testing and support ❤️
 - **@xyz**: for sd2psx ❤️
 - **sd2psXtd Team**: (you know who you are 😉 )
 - **8BitMods Team**: for helping out with card formatting and providing lots of other useful information for things like unlock ❤️
+- **@extrems**: For insights into EXI communications and libOGC2 SDK